hth313/OS4/doc/introduction.rst

 Using this guide
 ================

+If you only want to use OS4 because another module requires it, simply load the module image to page 4 and put this guide aside.

-This guide is aimed to MCODE developers that want to explore and develop modules utilizing OS4.
+This guide is aimed to MCODE developers that want to explore and develop modules using OS4.
 It can also be of interest to those that want to know how it works internally or want to study how to write HP-41 MCODE.

-If you only want to use OS4 because another module requires it, simply load the module image to page 4 and put this guide aside.

 This guide assumes that you have a working knowledge of: